pprunty/doubly_linked_list/README.md

 ```

-However, we can filter the data in the linked list to remove any square matrices in the linked list that are
+However, we can filter the data in the linked list to remove any square matrices in the linked list that are bigger than
-no bigger than 4 x 4:
+4 x 4:

 ```shell
 ./main -i data.txt -n 0 -x 4